great-expectations/great_expectations/docs/guides/connecting_to_your_data/components/congratulations.md

-You have successfully connected Great Expectations with your data.
 🚀🚀 Congratulations! 🚀🚀
+You successfully connected Great Expectations with your data.